acariaC/hex2RGB/README.md

 ## License

-This program is licensed under the MIT License.
+This program is licensed under the [MIT License](LICENSE.txt)..
 Feel free to use and modify it for your own purposes.